angdulu/angdulu.github.io/_posts/2025-10-18-optimization.md

 <sub> Source: [Matheretter – Cylinder Calculator 3D](https://www.matheretter.de/calc/cylinder)

-## 🧠 Step 6.
+## 🧠 Step 5.
 Conclusion

 The real 500 mL can is far from the optimal, "ideal" dimensions.

-So why not use the “ideal” dimensions?
-I think it's because real-world design considers
+Then let's think about why the real-world design does not use the “ideal” dimensions.

+For me, I think it's because real-world design considers

 - **Practicality:** Easier to hold and stack when tall.